hackclub/hackclub/workshops/personal_website/README.md

 Let's check out what our HTML file looks like in Live Preview!
 To do this, click on the **Run** button above the editor or press <kbd>Ctrl</kbd> / <kbd>Command</kbd> + <kbd>Enter</kbd>

-TODO: TAKE BETTER SCREENSHOT (Perhaps with only the run button and now editor visible?)
 ![](img/run.png)

 From there, the live preview to the right of the editor should show what your website looks like.
 If you want to view it in a new tab, the URL above the website preview is the live URL for your website

-TODO: TAKE BETTER SCREENSHOT (Perhaps with prophetorpheus account?)
 ![](img/url.png)

 You can also open the external live preview by clicking the icon that looks like a box with an arrow.
 This will open live preview in a new tab at the aforementioned URL